 around the college.

 We believe that collaboration is critical to community redevelopment.
 We believe in sustainable economic development.

 We provide programs, resource mobilization, and community organizing that help strengthen and empower our communities.

-The first annual community block party on Kelly Street in Homewood South Pittsburgh PA at the Historic Church of the Holy Cross in Celebration of the 35th Annual National Night Out was filled with lots of laughs and love.
+The 2nd annual community block party on Kelly Street in Homewood South Pittsburgh PA at the Historic Church of the Holy Cross in Celebration of the 36th Annual National Night Out will be filled with lots of laughs and love.
 We are looking forward to this year as we celebrate 36 years of community organizing.
 Date and Time TBA

 Your generous gift will help us fund our mission to help those in need.
 Together, we can make a difference.
 All donations are tax deductible.

 Our urban garden is located on the Historic Landmark grounds of the Holy Cross Episcopal Church which is over 144 yrs old and located in South Homewood Pittsburgh.
 The urban garden initiative is rooted in the History of the Church which once owned a grocery store in Homewood.
 The goal of the garden is to help restore the importance of farming and being self sufficient.
 Those learning how to farm will also be taught how to cook what we grow.
 Join us every 3rd Saturday @ 9am as we plant and grow together in Homewood.

 Copyright © 2017 Episcopal Lutheran Alliance - All Rights Reserved.